docQodly/docs/docs/studio/pageLoaders/datasources.md

 ## Datasource Scopes

-### Webform Datasources
+### Page Datasources

-Webform Datasources are scoped to the webform where they are defined.
-They can only be used within that specific webform.
+Page Datasources are scoped to the Page where they are defined.
+They can only be used within that specific Page.

 ### Shared Datasources

-Shared Datasources, on the other hand, are scoped to the entire application and can be utilized in multiple webforms within the same project.
+Shared Datasources, on the other hand, are scoped to the entire application and can be utilized in multiple Pages within the same project.

 :::info
-By default, when you [**create a datasource**](#creating-a-datasource) without specifying a namespace, you define a webform datasource.
+By default, when you [**create a datasource**](#creating-a-datasource) without specifying a namespace, you define a Page datasource.
 :::

 #### Shared functions

-Shared functions are also accessible when Entity and Entity Selection serve as shared datasources, making them available for use in multiple webforms within the same project.
+Shared functions are also accessible when Entity and Entity Selection serve as shared datasources, making them available for use in multiple Pages within the same project.

 ### Determining the Scope of Datasources

 When selecting a component bound to a datasource, the Properties panel provides information about whether the datasource is shared:

-- If the tag reads **webform**, it signifies a local datasource visible only within the current webform.
+- If the tag reads **Page**, it signifies a local datasource visible only within the current Page.

 - On the other hand, if there is a tag with **a specific name**, it implies that you have passed a shared datasource belonging to a namespace.